< Browse to Previous Essay | Browse to Next Essay >

 From "Mission" to "Cashmere"

 Perhaps the biggest change during the early years was the new name.
 Mission shared its name with several other towns in the Northwest, causing problems for mail and train service.
 Judge James Harvey Chase (1831-1928) suggested the name Cashmere from a popular and sentimental poem, “Lalla Rookh,” by Sir Thomas Moore, extolling the mountainous beauty of the Vale of Kashmir in Himalayan India.
 The judge had once been a teacher of elocution, famed for his public readings, and no doubt this poem was part of his repertoire.

-The new name was officially adopted on July 1, 1904.
-Chase was a community activist instrumental in the creation of Chelan County and secretary treasurer of the Peshastin Ditch, an important element in the irrigation system.
-In his old age, the locals referred to him as “Cashmere’s grand old man.”
-In April 1911, the popular judge gave a “most entertaining and instructive” talk for the Cashmere Woman’s Club recounting the name change.
-(Brooks, 348)
+The new name was officially adopted on July 1, 1904, and that November the community incorporated under the new name as a city of the fourth class.
+James Chase was a community activist instrumental in the creation of Chelan County and secretary treasurer of the Peshastin Ditch, an important element in the irrigation system.
+In his old age, the locals referred to him as "Cashmere's grand old man."
+In April 1911, the popular judge gave a "most entertaining and instructive" talk for the Cashmere Woman’s Club recounting the name change (Brooks, 348).

 Water and Apples

 Cashmere thrived with its new name, the advent of the railroad, and the expansion of irrigation.
 By 1910 its population had grown to 625 and by 1920 to 1,114.
 Efforts to irrigate the valley around Cashmere started in about 1889 when a group of pioneers laboriously began digging the Peshastin Ditch, which first delivered water in 1901 to the orchard land on slopes above Cashmere.
 This ditch eventually became part of the complex Wenatchee Valley system that included the Shotwell Ditch and the much larger Highline Canal.
 Together they water orchards from Dryden down to Wenatchee.